-761. Effect of restoration on bona vacantia property or right
+15.29 Effect of restoration on bona vacantia property or right bona vacantia, even though the company may be restored to the Register under this Division.

-- (1) The Government may dispose of or otherwise deal with any property or right vested in it under section 740(1), or an interest in the property or right, in the same manner as it may dispose of or otherwise deal with any other property or right vested in it as bona vacantia, even though the company may be restored to the Companies Register under this Division or section 290 of the Companies (Winding Up and Miscellaneous Provisions) Ordinance (Cap.
-32). - (2) Subsections (3), (4) and (5) apply if the company is restored to the Companies Register. - (3) The restoration does not- - (a) affect the disposition or dealing; or - (b) limit the effect of the restoration in relation to any other property or right previously vested in or held on trust for the company. - (4) If any property, right or interest is still vested in the Government at the time of the restoration, it revests in the company subject to any liability, interest or claim that was attached to the property, right or interest immediately before the revest. - (5) Subject to subsection (6), the Registrar must pay to the company- - (a) if the Registrar received any consideration for the property, right or interest disposed of or otherwise dealt with, an amount equal to- - (i) the amount of the consideration; or - (ii) the value of the consideration as at the date of the disposition or dealing; or
+(1) The Government may dispose of or otherwise deal with any property or right vested in it under section 292(1) of the predecessor Ordinance or section 15.9(1), or an interest in the property or right, in the same manner as it may dispose of or otherwise deal with any other property or right vested in it as

-- (b) if no consideration was received, an amount equal to the value of the property, right or interest disposed of or otherwise dealt with as at the date of the disposition or dealing. - (6) There may be deducted from the amount payable under subsection (5) the Registrar's reasonable costs in connection with the disposition or dealing to the extent that the costs have not been paid to the Registrar as a condition of a restoration under section 750 or pursuant to a direction under section 756.
+- (2) Subsections (3), (4) and (5) apply if the company is restored to the Register. - (3) The restoration does not - (a) affect the disposition or dealing; or - (b) limit the effect of the restoration in relation to any other property or right previously vested in or held on trust for the company. - (4) If any property, right or interest is still vested in the Government at the time of the restoration, it revests in the company subject to any liability, interest or claim that was attached to the property, right or interest immediately before the revest. - (5) Subject to subsection (6), the Registrar must pay to the company - (a) if the Registrar received any consideration for the property, right or interest disposed of or otherwise dealt with, an amount equal to - (i) the amount of the consideration; or - (ii) the value of the consideration as at the date of the disposition or dealing; or - (b) if no consideration was received, an amount equal to the value of the property, right or interest disposed of or otherwise dealt with as at the date of the disposition or dealing. - (6) There may be deducted from the amount payable under subsection (5) the Registrar's reasonable costs in connection with the disposition or dealing to the extent that the costs have not been paid to the Registrar as a condition of a restoration under section 15.20 or pursuant to a direction under section 15.26.